Skip to main content

 • Explanations that never get read because they’re positioned as onboarding content

 Don’t try to fix everything at once.
 Start with the pages that get the most traffic and generate the most support questions — these have the most impact when improved.
 Once you’ve categorized your existing pages, use that map to inform how you organize your Mintlify navigation.
 Pages of the same type often belong together, and separating tutorials from reference material is one of the clearest wins you can make for discoverability.
-Next up: Design navigation for your users, not your product — how to organize docs around what users are trying to accomplish, and how to use Mintlify’s navigation primitives the right way.
+Next up: Design navigation for your users (not your product) — how to organize content around what users are trying to accomplish, and how to use Mintlify’s navigation primitives correctly.